 Cardholders have the opportunity to apply for a loan through American Express (but only if they have been pre-approved).
 Loans are offered from $3,500 to $25,000, with fixed interest rates from as low as 6.90% up to 19.97%.

-You can get a up to 99 employee cards for free.
+You can get up to 99 employee cards; the first employee card costs $50, and after that they’re free.
 Individual spending limits can be set for the cards.
 Take note that there are certain purchases where the spending limit won’t apply, like restaurant tips and extended hotel stays.

 The primary cardholder is responsible for all charges made to the account.
 The card activity will not affect the credit of employees using copies of the card.